 Automotive

 Indonesia is the fourth most populated country on earth and is currently living through a period of optimism and steep consumption growth.
-Its population of around 265 million people (42% of whom are between 25 and 54 years old) still displays a very low level of car ownership (only around 80 in every 1000 people in Indonesia own a car, compared to 123 in Thailand and 300 in Malaysia).
-Its remarkable economic growth (5% average in the last decade) is sustained by an abundant and cost-efficient labor force.
-Thus, the recent expansion of the automotive industry is often seen as the beginning of a promising period for the sector in Indonesia.
-Indeed, much of its potential is in fact still to be unleashed, rendering Indonesia one of the most promising auto markets to look into in the upcoming years.
+However, despite having a population of over 265 million people (42% of whom are between 25 and 54 years old), the country still displays a very low level of car ownership – only around 99 in every 1000 people in Indonesia own a car, compared to 275 in Thailand and 490 in Malaysia, according to the Indonesian Ministry of Industry).
+This presents a clear opportunity for investors in the automotive sector.

-The attractiveness of the Indonesian market has not escaped global players in the automotive industry, who continue to heavily invest in the country.
+Indonesia’s economy grew by 5.31% in 2022, marking a successful recovery from the COVID-19 pandemic.
+Add to that a rapidly rising middle-income class and an abundant and cost-efficient labor force, it is little wonder that the attractiveness of the Indonesian market has not escaped global players in the automotive industry, who continue to heavily invest in the country.
 Investments are flowing in from both already established companies and newcomers.
-Besides Japanese car makers aiming to secure their market share, European, American and other Asian (notably South Korean and Indian) car and automobile components manufacturers (e.g. tire companies) have contributed to the total of IDR 92.87 trillion (about US$6.6 billion) investment volume to Indonesia’s car manufacturing sector in 2019 alone.
-The bulk of the industry is concentrated on the island of Java, mostly in the Jakarta area.
+Besides Japanese car makers aiming to secure their market share, European, American and other Asian (notably South Korean and Indian) car and automobile components manufacturers (e.g. tire companies) have contributed to the total of Rp 22.59 trillion (about US$1.52billion) investment volume to Indonesia’s car manufacturing sector in 2012 alone.
+Car production in 2022 reached 1,470,140 units, a 31% growth from 2021 of 1,121,967 units, according to the local automotive association GAIKINDO, while retail sales were up to 1,013,582 units with passenger cars making up over 90% of the sales The majority of the industry is concentrated on the island of Java, mostly in the Jakarta area.

 Ultimately, Indonesia is becoming increasingly qualified to host a more complete supply chain.
 Beyond the present positive conjuncture, a still relatively cheap and young labor force remains available, alongside an abundance of natural resources and the proximity to the giant Indian and Chinese markets, in both geographic terms and in their relatively close economic relationship.